 Editor's note: This is part two of a four-part series on financial conversations.
-Read the first article in the series.
+Read the first, third and fourth articles in the series.

 We usually think of a third wheel as awkward—but when it comes to money, bringing in an expert might just save your relationship from emotional strain.
 Whether it’s signing a prenuptial agreement or discussing long-term care with aging parents, financial conversations are tough.
 But instead of avoiding them, consider adding a “third wheel”—a financial advisor, lawyer or accountant.
 These professionals don’t just manage the numbers; they remove the emotional weight, experts say—helping you and your family focus on the facts, not the feelings.